skyfielders/python-skyfield/skyfield/documentation/elements.rst

 .. parsed-literal::

+    Element describing shape of the orbit:
+     └── ``eccentricity``                → numpy.ndarray

-    Elements describing orientation of the orbit plane:
+    Element describing the tilt of the orbital plane:
-     ├── ``inclination``                 → Angle object
+     └── ``inclination``                 → Angle object

+    Element describing the direction in which the orbital plane is tilted:
-     └── ``longitude_of_periapsis``      → Angle object
+     └── ``longitude_of_ascending node`` → Angle object

-    Elements describing shape and direction the orbit within its plane:
+    Elements describing direction of periapsis:
      ├── ``argument_of_periapsis``       → Angle object
-     ├── ``eccentricity``                → numpy.ndarray
      ├── ``longitude_of_periapsis``      → Angle object
      └── ``periapsis_time``              → Time object